kbariotis/thibaultlaurens.github.io/_posts/2013-04-29-how-the-v8-engine-works.md

 Everytime a new hidden class is created, the previous one is updated with a class transition indicating what hidden class has to be used instead of it.

 ##### Code optimization
 Because V8 creates a new hidden class for each property, hidden class creation should be kept to a minimum.
-To do this, try to avoid to add properties after the object creation and always initialize object members in the same order (to avoid the creation of different three of hidden classes).
+To do this, try to avoid to add properties after the object creation and always initialize object members in the same order (to avoid the creation of different tree of hidden classes).

 \[Update\] Another trick:
 Monomorphic operations are operations which only work on objects with the same hidden class.